1coderookie/Klipper4Kobra2series/Kobra2Max/README.md

 # Files for the KOBRA 2 MAX

+If you own a **Kobra 2 Max**, you might want to check out my comprehensive infosite about it: [Kobra2Max Insights](https://1coderookie.github.io/Kobra2MaxInsights/)
+You'll find many specific information as well as some general kind of information.

+---

+**Stock Mainboard**

-Unfortunately it's not (yet) possible to flash a native Klipper to the **Kobra 2 Max**, so I can't offer any files here yet.
+Unfortunately it's not (yet) possible to flash a native Klipper to the stock mainboard of the **Kobra 2 Max**, so I can't offer any files for that here yet.
 As soon as I'll come across a working solution, you'll find the files here then.

+---

+**3rd Party Manufacturer Mainboard**

+You can install a different mainboard to get a native Klipper running.

+I personally use an MKS Robin Nano v3.1 at my Kobra 2 Pro.
+You can find a description about it at my infosite: [MOD: MKS Robin Nano v3.1](https://1coderookie.github.io/Kobra2MaxInsights/hardware/mainboard/#mod-mks-robin-nano-v31)
+You can find the `printer.cfg` I set up for it in the belonging subfolder of this repository.

+If someone installs a different mainboard and wants to contribute a working `printer.cfg` for that specific setup, I'll be happy to add it here as well.

 <!--
 However, if you own a **Kobra 2 Max**, you might want to check out my comprehensive infosite about it: [Kobra2Max Insights](https://1coderookie.github.io/Kobra2MaxInsights/)